 The smart home machine can send its data to smart home hubs, instructing them to switch on connected devices like air purifiers, filters, and more.
 Or if you’d rather take a more natural approach to things, Amazon’s Alexa might tell you to open a window, or the Nest may boost your ventilation.

 Heralded as the first device to act on indoor pollution, the Foobot makes use of internal sensors to look for pollutants like chemicals and particulate matter.
 Whenever critical levels are reached, the Foobot can now send information to Echo, Nest, and IFTTT, allowing you to take action.
-Ultimately, Foobot says, this results in cleaner air, which can result in healthier, and perhaps, more comfortable lives.
+Or if you’d like a more visual representation, Foobot’s softly colored LED light changes from blue to red should there be cause for concern.
+Ultimately, Foobot says, this wealth of information can lead to cleaner air, which can result in healthier, and perhaps, more comfortable lives.

 Whether it’s particulate matter smaller than 2.5 micrometers (dust, pollen and pet dander), volatile organic compounds (VOCs), toxic gases like formaldehyde and ammonia, or carbon monoxide, Foobot can sense it all.
 The device can also keep tabs on humidity and temperature so that your living conditions are as comfortable as possible.

 If you’re looking to buy a Foobot of your own, you’re in luck — the air monitor has expanded its presence across the U.S., Europe, Australia, and now, the U.K., where it’s available for 170 British pounds (or $226).
 That’s a tad more expensive than it is in the U.S., where it retails for $199.